 ▻ Intentions: What do you want out of this year?
 (Focus on feelings and qualities rather than specific outcomes.)

-▻ Concerns: What are you worries about this year?
+▻ Concerns: What are your worries about this year?
 (You can include worries about yourself and others.)

 ▻ Boundaries: What are some things you’re sure you don’t want to do this year?
-(Focus on the ones you actually think you might be tempted to do.)
+(Focus on the things you actually think you might be tempted to do.)

-▻ Desires: If things were really going well, what would you love to have happen this year?
+▻ Desires: Suspending any disbelief to imagine anything is possible, what would you love to happen this year?
 (Keep this list aspirational and realistic rather than fantastical.)

 [Part 3] Release by Fire: Create release statements for your fire ritual.

-Write a list of 5 (or more) ideas, habits, or feelings you want to leave in the previous year.
+Write a list of 5 (or more) ideas, habits, or feelings you want to leave behind in the previous year.
 Start each statement with “I release”.
 Example: “I release the idea that I’m not worthy of a loving relationship.”
 Read each statement out loud before tossing it into a fire.
 I like to use my fireplace, a pot on the stove, or an outdoor firepit for this ritual.